-This summer we enjoyed berries—especially strawberries and blueberries.
-I suppose that is true most summers, but for some reason I had good luck getting great ones this year.
-When you aren’t eating them as is or with yogurt, or when you get a batch that isn’t quite up to snuff, or in the rare cases where you don’t eat them as quickly as you intend to, then is a good chance to bake with berries.
-With all the great berries available, I froze some to use throughout the year.
-Since the calendar says fall, but the weather says summer, I decided to hold off on baking with apple and pumpkin and bake with blueberries for one last summer treat.
+We always enjoy fresh berries when they’re in abundance during the summer – especially strawberries and blueberries.
+Often, we’ll eat them as is or with yogurt.
+But when you get a batch that isn’t quite up to snuff (or in the rare cases where you don’t eat them as quickly as you intend to) that’s a good chance to bake with berries.
+Sometimes I even freeze some to use throughout the year.
+So even when the calendar says fall or winter, I can hold off on baking with apple and pumpkin and opt for a summer treat.
+This blueberry buckle coffee cake recipe is one of my all-time favorites.

-That said, this first entry is good enough to make even when your blueberries are perfect and abundant.
 The recipe is a little something old, something new, something borrowed, and something blue.
-What’s new is the blog.
 The recipe itself is an old family favorite that I have borrowed (and tweaked a bit) from my Mom.
+What’s new is that it’s the first recipe I ever blogged about.
 The blueberries are, obviously, the something blue.

 This blueberry buckle is the one we used to love as kids.
 Then, when I was a grad student in DC and would come home for a family summer vacation, Mom would often bake it to take with us on our trip.
 Finally, I started making it on my own.
 It always comes out nicely.